The Virtues of Aging

 Publisher Description

 “As we've grown older, the results have been surprisingly good,” writes former president Jimmy Carter in this wise, deeply personal meditation on the new experiences that come to us with age.
-Now in his nineties, President Carter has never enjoyed more prestige or influence on the world stage, nor has he ever felt more profound happiness with himself, with his accomplishments, and with his beloved wife, Rosalynn.
+President Carter had never enjoyed more prestige or influence on the world stage, nor had he ever felt more profound happiness with himself, with his accomplishments, and with his beloved wife, Rosalynn, than in his golden years.
 In The Virtues of Aging, Jimmy Carter shares the knowledge and the pleasures that age have brought him.

 The approach to old age was not an easy one for President Carter.
 At fifty-six, having lost a presidential election, he found himself involuntarily retired from a job he loved and facing a large debt on his farm and warehouse business.
 President Carter writes movingly here of how he and Rosalynn overcame their despair and disappointment as together they met the challenges ahead.